broadinstitute/GpUnit/tests/load_testing/TopHat/readme.txt

 The tests in the 'short' folder are designed to complete quickly, so that you can verify the installation of the module and the configuration of your server and GpUnit client.

-The test in the 'long' folder are designed to establish baseline performance metrics for the TopHat module on the compute cluster.
+The tests in the 'long' folder are designed to establish baseline performance metrics for the TopHat module on the compute cluster.